-Investment in equity instruments was included in level 1 category in the amount of RUB 11,322 (31 December 2017: RUB 22,749).
+Investment in equity instruments was included in level 1 category in the amount of RUB 9,376 (31 December 2018: RUB 11,322).

-All liabilities on bonds issued were included in level 1 category in the amount of RUB 13,772 (31 December 2017: RUB 23,767)
+All liabilities on bonds issued were included in level 1 category in the amount of RUB 23,772 (31 December 2018: RUB 13,772).

-The fair value of the call/put options on shares of CJSC VPC was determined based on the Black-Scholes Option Pricing Model with the adjustments and using of unobservable inputs, and included in level 3.
+The fair value of the call/put options on shares of JSC VPC was determined based on the Black-Scholes Option Pricing Model with the adjustments and using of unobservable inputs, and included in level 3.

-The spot price of CJSC VPC is one of the inputs to the valuation using Black-Scholes Option Pricing Model.
+The spot price of JSC VPC is one of the inputs to the valuation using Black-Scholes Option Pricing Model.
 Since the shares are not quoted, management applied discounted cash flows method attracting an independent appraiser.
-The appraisal model provides for the calculation of the present value of the CJSC VPC CGU using the risk-adjusted discount rate.
+The appraisal model provides for the calculation of the present value of the JSC

+VPC CGU using the risk-adjusted discount rate.
 The calculation was based on the cash flow forecast prepared in nominal terms and derived from financial budgets.

-Significant unobservable inputs

-• Forecast annual revenue growth rate: 2.75%.

-- Forecast EBITDA margin after reaching the designed capacity: 80%-83%.

-- Risk-adjusted discount rate: 13.2-13.7%.

-- Production start year: 2023.

-- Non-controlling discount: 15.97%.

-Inter-relationship between significant unobservable inputs data and fair value measurement

-The estimated fair value of the shares of CJSC VPC would increase (decrease) if:

-- The annual revenue growth rate were higher (lower); - The EBITDA margin were higher (lower); or - risk-adjusted discount rate were lower (higher); or - production began earlier (later); or - non-controlling discount were lower (higher).
+Significant unobservable inputs Inter-relationship between significant unobservable inputs data and fair value measurement Forecast annual revenue growth rate:3.6%.
+The estimated fair value of the shares of JSC VPC would increase (decrease) if: Forecast EBITDA margin after reaching the designed capacity: 77%-81%.
+The annual revenue growth rate were higher (lower);The EBITDA margin were higher (lower); or Risk-adjusted discount rate: 12.7-13.2%.
+Production start year: 2023.
+Non-controlling discount: 15.97%. risk-adjusted discount rate were lower (higher); or production began earlier (later); or non-controlling discount were lower (higher).
 Generally, EBITDA margin follows any changes in the trend set by the annual revenue growth rate.